waqashaider01/HUGO-sample/content/_index.md

 ---
 # title: 'MY Sample'
 url: "/"
-heading: "Muneeb made these changes."
-para1: "This is leading heading, This is how it works"
-button: "Subscribe now"
+heading: "Simple and Effective Security"
+para1: "The need for improved security is now a critical feature for all businesses.
+Secure60 brings wholistic security visibility to any size organisation."
+button: "GET STARTED FREE"
 ---